 • No ‘leapfrogging’ or in other words, if you see a whale traveling, you are not allowed to intentionally enter its path so that they approach you

 Read more about Go Slow, Whales Below in our blog post HERE.

 For information on Be Dolphin Wise, click the dropdown for your area below.

 Sea turtles are air-breathing reptiles.
 As it is illegal to harass them, enjoy them from a distance of at least 10 feet and do not block their path as they surface to breathe.
 Do not touch, feed or attempt to hold or ride a sea turtle.

 Monk seals are a protected species.
 If you encounter one in the ocean, you should immediately move to a different location.
 Approaching or attempting to play or swim with them may alter their behavior and their ability to fend for themselves in the wild.
 Monk seals regularly haul out to rest on beaches and shores.
-If you see a monk seal on land, please stay at least 50 feet away from the animal (150 feet if there is a pup present).
+If you see a monk seal on land, please stay at least 50 feet away (150 feet if there is a pup present).
 Report all sightings of monk seals on land to NOAA’s Marine Mammal Hotline: 1-888-256-9840.

 Corals are delicate living organisms.
 Damaging just one square inch of coral could undo hundreds of years of growth.
 Refrain from standing on or kicking reefs as this can easily kill the coral.
 If you plan on going into the water, be sure to use reef-safe sunscreen only and apply at least 20 minutes prior to entering the water.

 To report any injured, entangled, stranded or distressed marine life, call NOAA Fisheries Marine Mammal (24-hour) Hotline: 1-888-256-9840.
 Please call immediately and do not attempt to help the animal yourself.
 Animals under stress can be unpredictable and dangerous.